WELCOME TO DOCLANDS

 We provide up to two (2) badges per film upon request.
 Guest Services will ask for your badge information within their Festival Overview email.

 What privileges does my badge allow?

-- Additional filmmaker events (details forthcoming)
+- Additional filmmaker events to be announced soon!

 How do I receive my Festival credentials?